koinos/koinos-exception-cpp/README.md

 ### Testing

-Tests are built by default as target `koinos_exception_tests`.
+Tests are built by default as target `exception_tests`.
 You can building them specifically with:

 ```
-cmake --build . --config Release --parallel --target koinos_exception_tests
+cmake --build . --config Release --parallel --target exception_tests
 ```

 Tests can be invoked from the tests directiory within the build directory.

 ```
 cd tests
-./koinos_exception_tests
+./exception_tests
 ```

 Tests can also be ran in parallel using CTest.